musana-engineering/musana.engineering.github.io/_posts/2017-04-06-modern-platform-engineering.markdown

 - [Implementation ](#implementation)
 - [Summary ](#summary)

-## The Vision: A Unified Developer Experience
+## The Vision
-Imagine a centralized platform where developers can call an api to provision and manage infrastructure, automate workflows, and build and deploy applications with ease.
+**A Unified Developer Experience:** Imagine a centralized platform where developers can call an api to provision and manage infrastructure, automate workflows, and build and deploy applications with ease.
 This platform would serve as a one-stop shop, eliminating the need for disparate tools and manual processes, ultimately reducing complexity and increasing productivity.

 ![image](https://github.com/musana-engineering/musana.engineering.github.io/assets/42842390/2db597b3-3db9-4d33-aa47-43de18dd7b84)
 ## Capabilities